tier4/umber_dds/README.md

 };
 ```

-The structure representing the exchanged data must implement three traits: `serde::{Serialize, Deserialize}`, and `umberdds::DdsData`.
+The structure representing the exchanged data must implement three traits: `serde::{Serialize, Deserialize}`, and `umber_dds::DdsData`.
 `serde::{Serialize, Deserialize}` is necessary for serializing and deserializing the data into the RTPS message format.
-`umberdds::DdsData` is required to specify the DataType name and the key.
+`umber_dds::DdsData` is required to specify the DataType name and the key.
 If some keys exists, annotate it with `#[key]`.
 If the structure name does not match the DataType name, specify the DataType name using `#[dds_data(type_name = "{name}")]`.
 ```